johncyprus/jest-enzyme-mini-sprint/README.md

 ## Testing React Methods & Functions

 Jest provides Mock Functions such as **jest.fn()** that can track a function of your choosing.
-These mocks can capture various kinds of information about your function for testing, such as how many times it was called, what was passed into it, etc.
+These mocks can capture various kinds of information about your function for testing, such as how many times it was called, what arguments were passed in, etc.

 Jest's **spyOn()** method is another way to keep track of a function.
 It works similarly to **jest.fn()** but may have different implementations for different scenarios.

-## Conclusions
+## Conclusion

-Upon examining `/src/components/ImageList.test.js`, proceed to fill out the remaining test files with what you have learned.
+After examining `/src/components/ImageList.test.js`, proceed to fill out the remaining test files with what you have learned.
 Browse through Jest and Enzyme's documentation for methods that may assist you in asserting behaviors.

-Once you have completed the test files for `ImageCard`, `SearchBar`, and `App`, think about what other behaviors could have been tested and what ways we could better organize them via **describe()**.
+Once you have completed the test files for `ImageCard`, `SearchBar`, and `App`, think about what other behaviors could have been tested and what ways we could better organize them using **describe()**.

 [Link](https://jestjs.io/docs/en/getting-started) to Jest documentation.
 [Link](https://enzymejs.github.io/enzyme/) to Enzyme documentation.